MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-architecture.md

 12. Click **Reload Skills** at the top of the page.
 This ensures that your robot and latest code changes are in sync.
 Observe the JavaScript console for a log message verifying the skills have been loaded.
 13. To run your skill, enter the skill’s name under "Run Skill" and click **Run**.
 Continue observing the console; as events are triggered, you’ll see debug messages in the console.

-## Starting & Stopping an On-Robot Skill
+## Starting & Stopping a JavaScript Skill

-Currently, you must use Misty's REST API to trigger an on-robot skill to start or stop.
+Currently, you must use Misty's REST API to trigger a JavaScript skill to start or stop.
 You can use the Skill Runner interface or a REST client like Postman to send `RunSkill` and `CancelSkill` commands, or you can write your own code to send these commands from an external device.

 To start a skill, send the `RunSkill POST` command with the following syntax.
 The value of the `Skill` key must be the name given to the meta and code files for the skill.